iann838/nullsafe-python/README.md

 ### Post evaluation

 In other languages like Javascript, it checks for each item in the chain and return `undefined` on the first nullish value, which in fact is post-evaluated.
-This is not possible in python because it raises an `AttributeError` or `KeyError` on access attempt, unless it returns `None` (see [one of the available usage](#null-safe-post-evaluation)), so it must proxy the instance that may contain the attr or key before accessing.
+This is not possible in python because it raises an `AttributeError` or `KeyError` on access attempt, unless it returns `None` (see [one of the available usage](#null-safe-post-evaluation)), so it must proxy the instance that may or may not contain the attribute or key before accessing.

 ```python
 try: